Your kids will be so excited when they taste this Harry Potter Pumpkin Juice recipe. It has no added sugar & is perfect for a healthy Halloween!

 To get to Diagon Alley you have to go through the London waterfront that’s mostly for Muggles.
-There are a few surprises if you know where to look (hint: look up in the windows at Kings Crossing by the water front).
+There are a few surprises if you know where to look (hint: lookup in the windows at Kings Crossing by the waterfront).
 It’s where you’ll find platform 9 3/4 and the entrance to Diagon Alley.

 As soon as you pass through the broken wall your eyes won’t be able to take all of it in.
-This park is themed from head to toe, with cool signs, quirky window displays, shops and even has spots where you get to make magic happen.
+This park is themed from head to toe, with cool signs, quirky window displays, shops, and even has spots where you get to make magic happen.
 (Well, at least with a special magic wand they happen to have for sale…)

 Cheryl and I rushed in so we could stand in line, but we grabbed a couple of Gilly Waters.
 You buy the bottles of water ($4 each) then buy a flavor elixir separately.

 The flavors are: Fire Protection Potion (watermelon with notes of peach & strawberry), Babbling Beverage (fruit punch), Draught of Peace (blueberry, raspberry, cherry & blackberry), or Elixir to Induce Euphoria (pineapple with notes of green apple & mint).

-My version simmers spices, fresh ginger and vanilla bean – with apple juice to infuse it.
+My version simmers spices, fresh ginger, and vanilla bean – with apple juice to infuse it.
 Then it’s blended with soaked dried apricots, pumpkin puree and a little nutmeg.
 Then you strain it and you get about 3 cups of homemade Pumpkin Juice.

 - 10 dried apricots

-- 1½ cups water
+- 1 1/2 cups water

 - 2 cups apple juice